- Video length: 2:18.

 The Tussock_Within_Buffers layer has four features, corresponding to the four selected campground buffers.
 You'll change the symbol for the layer so you can see through it.

-- In the Contents pane, click the symbol for the Tussock_Within_Buffers layer to open the Symbology pane.
+- In the Contents pane, click the symbol for the Tussock_Within_Buffers layer.

 The Summarized area in HECTARES field shows the analysis results.
-Keep in mind that the Nassella Tussock Range layer represents areas within which the plant has been found, not the actual plant density.
+Remember that the Nassella Tussock Range layer represents areas within which the plant has been found, not the actual plant density.

 Visualize analysis results

 In this study, you have a small number of samples and it's easy to compare them in the attribute table.
-However, with more samples, charts are a more useful—and visually interesting—tool for comparisons.
+However, with more samples, charts are a better tool for comparisons.
 You'll create a bar chart of the analysis results.

-- In the Contents pane, right-click the Tussock_Within_Buffers layer and click Create Chart > Bar Chart.
+- In the Contents pane, right-click the Tussock_Within_Buffers layer.
+Click Create Chart and click Bar Chart .

-The Chart pane opens and the Tussock_Within_Buffers: Bar Chart 1 view opens.
-The view is empty until you make settings in the Chart pane.
+The Chart Properties pane appears and a chart view appears as well.
+The view is empty until you configure the Chart Properties pane.

-- Near the top of the Chart pane, confirm that the Data tab is selected.
+- At the top of the Chart Properties pane, confirm that the Data tab is selected.
 Click the Category or Date drop-down arrow and click Name.

 In the chart view, the campground names appear on the chart's x-axis.
 At the moment, the chart displays the number of names per campground (which is 1).
-You need to choose the field values that you want to chart.
+You need to choose the correct field to chart.

 The chart's y-axis and data bars update to show the area covered by Nassella tussock near each campground.

-- At the top of the Chart pane, click the General tab.
+- At the top of the Chart Properties pane, click the General tab.

 - In the Chart title box, replace the current title with Nassella Tussock Near Commercial Campgrounds and press Enter.